randomtwdude/gensouchess/design.md

 #### Dynamite
 Momoyo digs a hole and hides a TNT in it.
 She can detonate the TNT if she later comes back to the square.
 Momoyo can put down multiple TNT and they will all detonate at once.
 The explosions kill the piece occupying the square.

+### Shinmyoumaru
+- ♟️ Knight

+#### BONK
+That's it!
+I'm gettin' me mallet!
+Shinmyoumaru can swing her Miracle Mallet anywhere she can move to, making her foes small for `3` turns.
+Small pieces move and capture like pawns but may not en passant.

 ### Sunny
 - ♟️ Pawn
 - 🧚 Fairy